Amy Bockerstette: Early life

 Bockerstette (pronounced Bock-er-steady) was born in Fort Wayne, Indiana.
 From ages 5 to 12 Amy attended Three Rivers Montessori School where her classes were with peers in a general education classroom setting.
 After moving to Phoenix, Arizona in 2010, she attended Stetson Hills Elementary School.
 Her parents are Joe Bockerstette, a small business owner and former board chair of the National Down Syndrome Society and Jenny Bockerstette, a former paralegal and college instructor.
 She has one sister, Lindsey Corbin.
 In 1999, Amy's parents co-founded the Down Syndrome Association of Northeast Indiana with several other Fort Wayne families.

-High School Golf
+High school golf

 Bockerstette's first experience with organized golf came in the spring of her eighth grade year.
 She participated on a school club golf team, where she impressed her school's coach such that he recommended to her parents that she join the girls golf team in high school.

 Bockerstette attended Sandra Day O'Connor High School in Phoenix, Arizona, where she was primarily included in general education classes, and graduated with a full diploma in May 2018.
 She played on the high school girls golf team for four years, and earned her varsity letter for golf in her sophomore, junior and senior seasons.